T-ShubhAM2002/SentimentSense/README.md

 ## Acknowledgments

-- Thanks to all contributors
+- Thanks to all contributors who have helped shape this project
-- Inspired by mental health text classification research
+- Inspired by the need for better emotional intelligence in text analysis
-- Built with PyTorch and Flask